Dublin landmarks

 Lower Abbey St, Tel (01) 878 7222.

-The theater was founded in 1898.
-WBYeats and Lady Gregory were directors of the theater and in 1904 the first play was staged.
-The Abbey Theater premiered plays by Irish writers, including works by Yeats, JM Synge and Sean O'Casey.
-It is known for its productions of works from the early 20th century.
+The theatre was founded in 1898.
+WBYeats and Lady Gregory were directors of the theatre and the first play was performed in 1904.
+The Abbey Theatre has premiered plays by Irish writers including Yeats, JM Synge and Sean O'Casey.
+It is known for its productions of early 20th century works.

 But in recent years, young artists have also been promoted.
 The Abbey Theater also puts on plays in Gaelic.